Moddy2024/Image-Colorization/README.md

 * [test-style](https://github.com/Moddy2024/AdaIN-Style-Transfer/tree/main/test-style) - This directory contains a collection of art images sourced randomly from the internet, which are intended to be used for testing and evaluation purposes.
 * [test-content](https://github.com/Moddy2024/AdaIN-Style-Transfer/tree/main/test-content) - This directory contains a collection of content images sourced randomly from the internet, which are intended to be used for testing and evaluation purposes.
 # Dataset
 The [ImageNet](https://www.image-net.org/about.php) Dataset has been downloaded and extracted from the Kaggle Competition [ImageNet Object Localization Challenge](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
 It can also be retrieved from it's official website [here](https://www.image-net.org/download.php) in order to download from this website you will have to sign up there.
-In order to download the dataset from Kaggle you need to extract [API Token](https://www.kaggle.com/discussions/general/371462#2060661) from the Kaggle account only then you will be able to download dataset from Kaggle to anywhere.
+Yoi can either used the dataset in Kaggle itself but if you want to download to use it somewhere else then first you need to extract your [API Token](https://www.kaggle.com/discussions/general/371462#2060661) from the Kaggle account only then you will be able to download dataset from Kaggle to anywhere.
 The official instructions on how to use the [KAGGLE API](https://github.com/Kaggle/kaggle-api).
 ```bash
 !ls -lha /home/ec2-user/SageMaker/kaggle.json
 !pip install -q kaggle